youngsoul/UnmanagedBagsPlugin/README.md

     static hasUnmanagedBags = [animals:[parentFKPropertyName: "ownerFkId", childClass: Pet, parentKeyPropertyName="someId"] ]

-Allows to change some of the default values.
+Options are available to allow you to change some of the default values.

 Optional: parentFKPropertyName specifies the property in the child object used to hold the parents id value.